Skip to main content

 A gas furnace burns natural gas to produce heat.
 It requires a separate air conditioner for cooling.
 Efficiency is measured in AFUE (Annual Fuel Utilization Efficiency) — the best gas furnaces achieve 96–98% AFUE.

 A heat pump is a single system that provides both heating and cooling by moving heat rather than creating it.
 In heating mode, it extracts heat energy from outdoor air (even cold air) and transfers it inside.
 In cooling mode, it works exactly like a central air conditioner.
 Efficiency is measured in COP (Coefficient of Performance) or HSPF for heating — the best heat pumps deliver 300–400% efficiency in mild weather.
+See our heat pump installation page for the equipment we carry and the sizing process we follow.

 Performance in Sacramento's Climate